 It has been a very rewarding experience to see kids taken off the street and involved in sport.
 Young indigenous adult leaders have been trained and accredited as coaches, referees and administrators.
 A focus has been provided for young lives.
 Many have come to understand that God has a plan and purpose for their lives and as a result are now filled with hope for their future

-We have also facilitated the introduction of educational scholarships for Solomon Island students at Sydney schools.
+We have also facilitated the introduction of educational scholarships for Solomon Island students at Sydney schools and Leadership Training Schools in the Solomon Islands.